ckbauman/bikesharing/README.md

 Module 14

 ## Overview
-We are reviewing City bikesharig data from New York City to see if this business model is possible in Des Moines.
+We are reviewing City bikesharing data from New York City to see if this business model is possible in Des Moines.
 We are reviewing bikesharing data for total rides in the month of August.
 This data is broken out for times of day, gender and length of rides.

 ## Results